 Any tires over ten years old are too weak to ensure safe driving.
 At this age, it is imperative that you replace your tires.
 Discount Tire will not service any tires older than ten years.

 When Should I Replace My Old Tires?

 If you commute or drive frequently, you may wear out your tire tread before the rubber deteriorates.
-Logging over 12,000 miles per year, an average rate for an American driver, may wear tread down to an unusable level within 3-4 years.
+Logging over 12,000 miles per year, an average rate for an American driver, may wear tread down to an unusable level within three to four years.
 This regular level of use may necessitate replacement before age and environmental exposure could compromise the rubber compound’s integrity.

-Unfortunately, variables and lack of visual signs of deterioration make it difficult to more precisely determine when your aged tires need replacement.
-Some automakers assert that tires be replaced as soon as they become six years old.
-Tire experts contend that tires – if properly stored and cared for – can last anywhere from 6-10 years.
+Unfortunately, variables and lack of visual signs of deterioration make it difficult to precisely determine when your aged tires need replacement.
+Some automakers assert that tires be replaced as soon as they turn six years old.
+Tire experts contend that tires can last anywhere from six to ten years if they are properly stored and cared for.

 You must decide exactly when to replace your aged tires based on a variety of individual factors.
 Mileage, condition, and maintenance received all contribute to the tire’s safety and usability.
 You should replace tires if you think one of these factors may have compromised the tire’s integrity.
 If you are unsure about what to do, come to Discount Tire for expert analysis and recommendations.

 Extending The Life of Your Tires

 In order to ensure maximum tire life, it is important to have your tire maintenance performed regularly.
 Follow these steps to improve the life of your tires: